mhahnFr/mhahnFr/story_old.md

 <a href="https://www.42heilbronn.de/learncoderepeat">piscine</a>, I became one of the first students to discover the
 newly opened <a href="https://www.42heilbronn.de/learncoderepeat">42 Heilbronn</a>.
 The language used in their core
 <a href="https://www.42heilbronn.de/en/curriculum">curriculum</a> is the C Programming language.
 Later on, the C++
-Programming language and other languages are also used.</br>
+Programming language and other languages are also used.<br>
 Here, I developed the <a href="https://www.github.com/nijakow/four">four</a> MUD together with <a href="https://www.github.com/nijakow">nijakow</a>.
 Later on, I wrote the <a href="https://www.github.com/mhahnFr/LeakSanitizer">LeakSanitizer</a>.
 </p>